ipfs/ipfs-docs/docs/reference/cli.md

   written.

   If the '--create' option is specified, the file will be created if it does not exist.
-Nonexistant intermediate directories will not be created.
+Nonexistent intermediate directories will not be created.

   Newly created files will have the same CID version and hash function of the parent directory unless the --cid-version and --hash options are used.